SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs_UserDefinableApiEndpoint.md

 This section contains options specific to this DxM module:

 - **NatsSubject**: The subject used for internal NATS messaging.
 This should not be changed.
 - **MessageBrokerTimeOutSeconds**: The time the message broker (sending the NATS trigger to SLNet) will wait for a response before it times out.
 By default, this is set to 90 seconds (i.e. 1.5 minutes).
+If you increase the timeout value, you will also need to [increase the timeout in IIS](#changing-the-timeout).
-- **SessionConfigPath**: *Optional.* The path to the NATS config file.
+- **SessionConfigPath**: Optional.
+The path to the NATS config file.
 The default configuration will be used when this is not filled in.
-- **CredentialsConfigPath**: *Optional.* The path to the credentials file (.creds) used to connect to the NATS message bus.
+- **CredentialsConfigPath**: Optional.
+The path to the credentials file (.creds) used to connect to the NATS message bus.
 The default credentials will be used when this is not filled in.

 For example, this is the default configuration: